marcelotduarte/cx_Freeze/doc/src/distutils.rst

    * - option name
      - description
    * - build_exe (-b)
-     - directory for built executables and dependent files, defaults to ``build/``
+     - directory for built executables and dependent files, defaults to a directory of the form ``build/exe.[platform identifier].[python version]``

 .. _distutils_build_exe: